 We have several drama clubs including Year 5 Centre Stage club: a weekly after-school club that puts on two performances per year; and – for younger pupils – drama clubs, where games and activities develop skills.

 Year 6 pupils take part in the Shakespeare Schools’ Festival – an annual celebration of Shakespeare’s work in which hundreds of schools from around the UK take part.
 This festival gives children the opportunity to explore Shakespeare’s works in a professional theatre venue, with a paying audience.
-In recent years, Prep pupils have performed A Midsummer Night’s Dream, The Tempest and Twelfth Night at the Mumford Theatre in Cambridge.
+In recent years, Prep pupils have performed The Tempest, Twelfth Night and Macbeth at the Mumford Theatre in Cambridge.
+Performances now take place at the Peter Hall Performing Arts Centre at the Upper School site, which now hosts the festival in Cambridge.
 Unusually for children of this age, our pupils used the secondary school version of the script, which features original Shakespearean language.